-Students should approach their use of technology resources with understanding that all of the school rules and expectations that apply to ininteractions and to student's general conduct while at school or while under the supervision of a school authority also apply to their use District and technology, their online conduct, and their electronic communications.
+Students should approach their use of technoloav resources with the understanding that all of the school rules and expectations that apply to inperson interactions and to the student's general conduct while at school or while under the supervision of a school authority also apply to their use of District and personal technology, their online conduct, and their electronic communications.
 This document and various other District policies, rules, and regulations include additional requirements and expectations that are directly related to the use of technology resources and electronic devices.